A conference championship, 100 career victories, and coach of the year for Cameron Rast ’92

-The 2010 season was one of milestones for Santa Clara men's soccer coach Cameron Rast '92.
+It was a season of milestones for Santa Clara men’s soccer coach Cameron Rast ’92.
 He notched his 100th career head coaching victory.
 His team won the fourth West Coast Conference championship of his nine-year head coaching tenure and returned to the NCAA playoffs after a rare two-year absence.
-And his peers named him WCC Coach of the Year, the fourth time he's received the honor.
+And his peers named him WCC Coach of the Year, the fourth time he’s received the honor.

 Things hadn’t looked nearly so bright at the season’s start.
 In September, the team stumbled to four losses in its first six games, validating a coaches’ poll that forecast the Broncos to finish a distant fifth in the seven-member WCC, the lowest preseason ranking ever.
 It was an eye-opener to how they’d fallen in some peoples’ minds, Rast says.